-Canadian diamonds are highly desirable, offering the world’s highest environmental standards.
-They are conflict-free with a certification process that allows the diamond to be tracked from the mine through to diamond cutting, wholesaling onto your bespoke jewellery piece.
+Canadian diamonds are highly desirable, offering the world's highest environmental standards.
+They are conflict-free with a certification process that allows the diamond to be tracked from the mine through to diamond cutting and wholesaling onto your bespoke jewellery piece.

 History of the Canadian Diamond

 Diamonds were first discovered in Canada during the 1990s, triggering one of the biggest prospecting rushes in recent history.
-In just a few short years, Canada has established itself as one of the largest producers of rough diamonds in the world ranking 5th in the world and 3rd for value.
+In just a few short years, Canada has established itself as one of the world's largest producers of rough diamonds, ranking 5th in the world and 3rd for value.

 What makes a Canadian diamond special?

-What sets them apart from diamonds mined in other parts of the world are the strict environmental laws on mining operations imposed by the Canadian government these stringent regulations on mining companies are there to protect wildlife, water and fishing habitats of the mining environment.
+What sets them apart from diamonds mined in other parts of the world are the strict environmental laws imposed by the Canadian government.
+These stringent regulations on mining companies are there to protect wildlife, water and fishing habitats of the mining environment.

 So Should you buy a Canadian diamond?